 There is a spray called Blukote you can buy at farm supply stores, I always have a bottle on hand.
-It’s a wound spray that also dyes the skin & feathers (and your hands, house, ect) a blue/violet color and it’s a life saver.
+It’s a wound spray that also dyes the skin & feathers (and your hands, house, etc) a blue/violet color and it’s a lifesaver.

 Chickens don’t save their ire for the other adults either.
 Sometimes hens will sit for three weeks, hatch babies and then move on with their lives leaving the chicks behind.
 Sometimes they kill them as they hatch.

-One day I came home to find an abandoned chick chirping blindly in the corner because the other birds had pecked it’s eyes out.
-Again, chickens are assholes.
+One day I came home to find an abandoned chick chirping blindly in the corner because the other birds had pecked its eyes out.
+Again, chickens are a-holes.

 You are the Vet

 Bumblefoot, broken blood feathers, abscesses, animal (including other chickens) attacks, ascites, wry neck, internal laying, flystrike.
 Those are all issues I’ve had to deal with in the last few years.

 It’s not even close to being a comprehensive list of problems you can have.
 I’ve been lucky to never have a problem with mites, lice and internal parasites or any number of serious viral infections you can bring home to your birds (think about all the bird losses from flu a few years ago).

 I’ve done surgery, given medications, performed necropsies, and even kept chickens in the house but we’ve never called a vet.